 105,165 acres straddles the crest of the central Sierra Nevada, within the Stanislaus, Eldorado, and Toiyabe National Forests; bordered by Highway 4 on the south and Highway 88 on the north.

-The Mokelumne River starts way up here near Blue Lakes and flows down to Salt Springs Reservoir, on the Amador & Calaveras county line.
+The Mokelumne River starts way up near Blue Lakes (South of Tahoe) which flows down to Salt Springs Reservoir, on the Amador & Calaveras county line.
 Once inside the Gold Country region the Mokelumne River drains into Pardee Reservoir, near Jackson CA.

 Salt Springs Reservoir has a trailhead for the Mokelumne Wilderness.